 BU 11013 LEGAL ENVIRONMENT OF BUSINESS - This course is an introduction to the fundamental elements of the Anglo-American legal system and its common law origins.
 The scope of the course will include the application and operation of the legal system in the remedy of business disputes, the development and operation of the court system, and the regulation of American business and industry by the United States Government.
-Prerequisite: CP02023 Fundamentals of Language and CP02032 Language Lab or a minimum ACT 19 or Accuplacer English 83 or Next Gen English 252.
+Prerequisite: CP02023 Fundamentals of Language or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252 or "C" or above in EN12003 English Comp I or taken concurrently with CP02052 English Comp I ALP lab.
 ACTS equivalent course number is BLAW2003.
 Offered Fall semester.